setkyar/laravel-docs/requests.md

 > {tip} If you return a PSR-7 response instance from a route or controller, it will automatically be converted back to a Laravel response instance and be displayed by the framework.

+<a name="input-trimming-and-normalization"></a>
+## Input Trimming & Normalization

+By default, Laravel includes the `TrimStrings` and `ConvertEmptyStringsToNull` middleware in your application's global middleware stack.
+These middleware are listed in the stack by the `App\Http\Kernel` class.
+These middleware will automatically trim all incoming string fields on the request, as well as convert any empty string fields to `null`.
+This allows you to not have to worry about these normalization concerns in your routes and controllers.

+If you would like to disable this behavior, you may remove the two middleware from your application's middleware stack by removing them from the `$middleware` property of your `App\Http\Kernel` class.

 <a name="retrieving-input"></a>
 ## Retrieving Input